Running an analysis

 You can access the detailed rule description directly from your editor, using the provided contextual menu.

 This is a SonarQube for IDE Labs feature.
-Update your SonarQube for VS Code installation to version 4.37 or newer, then sign up for IDE Labs to get early access to our newest features and help shape the future of SonarQube for IDE!
+Update your SonarQube for VS Code installation to the latest version, then sign up for IDE Labs to get early access to our newest features and help shape the future of SonarQube for IDE!

 Navigate to the **SOURCE CONTROL** > **Changes** view container and select the **Analyze Changed Files with SonarQube** (![](https://3457378997-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F6LPRABg3ubAJhpfR5K0Y%2Fuploads%2FrIs3kGgS0QCI65aoPiJL%2Fsq-ide-black-play-icon.svg?alt=media\&token=4e9f810b-3419-4e1c-869b-f19332c6d10f)) icon to trigger an analysis on all files changed since the last commit to ensure fewer issues reach your remote repository.
 This is especially useful if automatic analysis is disabled for your development project.
 It can be your last check on changes you made before creating a pull request.